 In an increasingly globalized environment where internationalization is part of a company’s natural growth process, it is important to have a good level of brand protection.

+We must bear in mind that the brand is not only used to identify a business, service or product but that brands implicitly carry the recognition of a series of values that, on occasion, can represent a high additional value.
 This is what is known as the intangible value of the company.
 Hence the need to protect them, not only to protect our business and keep our online reputation safe but also to avoid the illegitimate use that any third party could make of them.

 Why is it important to protect a trademark?